Back

 With the May 2025 deadline fast approaching, it’s crucial for letting agents to take proactive steps to ensure compliance.
 This includes:

-1. Regularly reviewing government databases: Use the OFSI Online Search Facility to verify parties involved in transactions.
+1. Regularly reviewing government databases: Use Veriphy online checks to verify parties involved in transactions.

 2. Providing staff training: Ensure all employees are up to date on the new regulations and best practices for compliance with AML training.